call us : 1300 462 284 24/7 SUPPORT

 A gas safety check means:

-a) the following gas installation checks –
+a) The following gas installation checks-

-4. that the gas installation is electrically safe;
+• The gas installation is electrically safe.

 (b) testing gas installations for leakage; and